jansen062001/Hanacaraka-Recognition-HD-CNN/README.md

             _darknet.labels
       ```
    - Because our YOLOv4 model will use 416x416 (WxH), so each image in the dataset needs to be sliced into 416x416.
 Use this Github [repo](https://github.com/slanj/yolo-tiling) to do this work.
-   - Copy all sliced images (train and test) and classes.names into `./dataset/yolov4_darknet/`
+   - Copy all sliced images (train and test) and classes.names into `./yolov4_darknet/dataset/raw/`
    - Rename `classes.names` to `classes.txt`
-   - Run these commands to re-label and move the dataset into `./yolov4_darknet/dataset/`
+   - Run these commands to re-label and move the dataset into `./yolov4_darknet/dataset/processed/`
       ```bash
-      python generate_yolo_dataset.py
+      python -m yolov4_darknet.generate_yolo_dataset --train_size=70 --valid_size=20 --test_size=10
       ```
 2. Training
     ```bash
-    cd ./yolov4_darknet
-    python -m src.train
+    python -m yolov4_darknet.train
     ```

-    .weights file from the training process will be placed on `./yolov4_darknet/training/`
+    .weights file from the training process will be placed on `./yolov4_darknet/weights/`
 3. Testing
-   - Put the image file in the directory `./yolov4_darknet/test_images/`
+   - Put the image file in the directory `./yolov4_darknet/data/`
    - Run these commands
       ```bash
-      cd ./yolov4_darknet
-      python -m src.test --width=416 --height=416 --filename=example.jpg
+      python -m yolov4_darknet.test --width=416 --height=416 --filename=example.jpg
       ```

-      There is a file called `output_example.jpg` in the directory `./yolov4_darknet/test_images/` as the output
+      There is a file called `output_example.jpg` in the directory `./yolov4_darknet/data/` as the output

 ## Training and Testing HD-CNN

 1. Preparing The Dataset
-   - Download and unzip the dataset with YOLO Darknet format from roboflow: [https://universe.roboflow.com/thesis-dicgg/hanacaraka-recognition](https://universe.roboflow.com/thesis-dicgg/hanacaraka-recognition)
+   - Download and unzip the augmented dataset with YOLO Darknet format from roboflow: [https://universe.roboflow.com/thesis-dicgg/hanacaraka-recognition](https://universe.roboflow.com/thesis-dicgg/hanacaraka-recognition)
       ```bash
       Hanacaraka YOLOv4 Darknet.v14i.darknet
       │   README.dataset.txt